-The Bank's business model is designed to ensure that the Bank remains a well-funded, well-controlled, risk adverse corporate banking institution focusing resources on carefully selected sectors and regional customer partnerships in order to achieve sustainable and balanced growth.
-Supporting the senior management strategy of sustainable growth the Bank is committed to maintaining a robust risk management framework, including effective controls, to manage and mitigate its key risks.
+The Bank's business model is designed to ensure that the Bank remains a well-funded, well-controlled, risk averse corporate banking institution focusing resources on carefully selected sectors and regional customer partnerships in order to achieve sustainable and balanced growth.
 The Bank's risk management objectives are as follows:

-- To ensure the Bank's risk appetite is observed and maintained in pursuance of the Bank's strategic objectives; - To maintain a risk appetite that maximises risk/return whilst ensuring that the Bank maintains adequate capital at all times; - To ensure that prudent levels of liquidity are in place to fund the Bank even under stressed conditions; - To maintain fair and ethical relationships with all our customers; - To manage and minimise risk that we assume as a consequence of our business strategy e.g. Operational Risk, Conduct risk; - To maintain an adequate and effective control environment; and - To ensure that we adhere to the rule and spirit of laws and regulations governing our business.
+- To ensure the Bank's risk preference statements and tolerances are observed and maintained in the pursuance of the Bank's strategic objectives, - To maintain a risk appetite that maximises risk/return whilst ensuring that the Bank maintains adequate capital at all times, - To ensure that prudent levels of liquidity are in place to fund the Bank even under stressed conditions, - To maintain fair and ethical relationships with all our customers, - To manage and minimise risk that we assume as a consequence of our business strategy e.g. Operational Risk, Conduct Risk - To maintain an adequate and effective control environment, and - To ensure that we adhere to the rule and spirit of laws and regulations governing our business